pwjazz/sqins/README.md

  * No SQL-injection - by using PreparedStatements and bound parameters, sqins keeps you out of SQL injection trouble.
  * Works with PostgreSQL - other databases are on the way.
  * Runs in your container - sqins doesn't care where you get your connections, so it works equally well in containerless and in-container apps.

+For a deep-dive into sqins, take a look at the [grammar](#grammar).
+Otherwise, read on for a gentler introduction.

 ## Installation